SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 1. Deploy a Solace Deployment, (Service and Pod), onto the cluster.

-- Download and execute the clustre create and deployment script in the google cloud shell.
+- Download and execute the cluster create and deployment script on command line.
 Replace ??? with the release tag of the image in the container registry.

 ```Shell
 PASSWORD=<YourAdminPassword>